Is an FUE hair transplant permanent? + more questions to ask before having a procedure

 3rd December 2018

-One of the most common concerns raised by people considering an FUE hair restoration procedure is whether the results will be permanent.
+One of the most common concerns raised by people considering an FUE hair restoration procedure and hair transplant surgery is whether the results will be permanent.
 Can a single treatment effectively ‘cure’ baldness forever, or will you need to have multiple procedures through your life?

 So is an FUE hair transplant permanent?